 (a) Build a LR(0) parsing table for this grammar, resolving the dangling-else ambiguity in the usual way.
-(My LR(0) automaton for this grammar has 18 states - I'll put a copy on the web page for your reference.)
+My LR(0) automaton for this grammar has 18 states - here's a copy for you to use.
+I have introduced the extra production